Asking for Employer Info vs. Using Employer Appends: What to Know

 Appending employer data helps fill these gaps efficiently, especially for organizations with a large donor base and limited staff capacity.
 Even if only a portion of your records can be matched, it’s often enough to uncover significant corporate giving potential and segment communications more effectively.

-NO: On the other hand, perhaps you collect employer information consistently, whether through your donation forms, volunteer registrations, follow-up emails, or other supporter onboarding efforts.
+NO: On the other hand, perhaps you collect employer information consistently, whether through your donation forms, volunteer registrations, follow-up emails, or other supporter onboarding efforts—and don’t have many gaps in your donor base.
 In that case, you may already have a strong foundation in place.

 In other words, if the employer field in your database is mostly complete and kept up to date, an employer append may not deliver as much added value.
 If so, your resources might be better spent on activating the employer data you already have through targeted matching gift outreach or broader workplace giving campaigns.